A Crime Story

 With the surety of a predator, Martino watches Linda as she leaves her stylish townhouse and walks toward the garage where her beige Lexus is nestled.
-Linda is not what you would call a beautiful woman, short cropped black hair, medium-sized cherry painted lips, enormous light brown eyes that sported long lashes in a rich mahogany face; however she is easy on the eyes and has a figure that many would give their first born in return.
+Linda is not what you would call a beautiful woman, fashionable-length dark hair, medium-sized cherry painted lips, enormous light brown eyes that sported long lashes in a rich mahogany face; however she is easy on the eyes and has a figure that many would give their first born in return.

 Being an investigative reporter takes Linda around the world and makes quite a few people more than a little upset with her because of her hard-hitting, fact-finding techniques.
 Martino has told her that she needs to back off the Paccio Family because Louisa Paccio doesn’t appreciate outsiders interfering in things “that didn’t concern them” as she puts it.
 However when Linda smells a story, she is like a Mississippi tick on a hound dog … difficult to deter.

 After Louisa’s husband Victor disappeared over six months ago she and her oldest son Riccardo took over the family’s holdings: a deli, a day care center, and a spa.
 All three establishments Linda is sure mask the real profiteering … prostitution and drugs.
 Linda has an informant within the family who’s been giving her small tidbits of information in exchange for immunity when the family is “brought down.”

 Although Jacques Paccio wants nothing to do with the family’s “dirty money”; (he is the youngest of the four Paccio children) he is still a top lieutenant in the organization.
 With that privileged goes exposure to all the information and he knows that Linda would like nothing more than put an end to the “family business.”
 Besides, he’s nursing a serious crush on the brave burnet.